goauthentik/authentik/website/docs/user-group-role/user/user_basic_operations.md

 You can also go into [user details](#view-user-details), and click **Edit**.

+### Assign, modify, or remove permissions for a user

+You can grant a user specific global or object-level permissions.
+Alternatively, you can add a user to a group that has the appropriate permissions for that user, and the user inherits all of the group's permissions.

+For more information, review ["Permissions: global and object-level"](../access-control/permissions.md).

 ## User recovery

 If a user has lost their credentials, there are several options.